FelixKahle/Cencora.TimeVault/Cencora.TimeVault.WebApi.Tests/src/Utils/README.md

 ## Key Features

 - **Seamless Integration with xUnit**: The utility bridges the gap between the Microsoft logging framework and xUnit's ITestOutputHelper, enabling you to easily capture log output within your unit tests.
-- **lexible Logger Creation**: Create a logger instance for your tests by calling the BuildLoggerFor<TLogger>() extension method on ITestOutputHelper.
+- **Flexible Logger Creation**: Create a logger instance for your tests by calling the BuildLoggerFor<TLogger>() extension method on ITestOutputHelper.
 This allows you to inject a logger into the classes you're testing, making it easy to verify log messages or simply observe logging behavior.
 - **Convenient Base Class**: For a more streamlined experience, you can extend your test class from TestLoggerBase<TLogger>.
 This base class automatically provides access to an ILogger<TLogger> instance, reducing boilerplate code and making your test setup cleaner and more maintainable.

 ## Creating a Logger